mohanenm/n-gram-lm/readme.md

 ###### corpus, you can compare the perplexities for an article appearing on CNN
 ###### vs. a few pages from Shakespeare.
 Comment on the differences in perplexity.

+#### N-Grams
+* ["In the fields of computational linguistics and probability, an n-gram is a contiguous sequence of n items from a given sample of text or speech.
+The items can be phonemes, syllables, letters, words or base pairs according to the application.
+ The n-grams typically are collected from a text or speech corpus"](https://en.wikipedia.org/wiki/N-gram)

+#### how to use + generate random sentence

 #### NLTK IS AWESOME!!!
 * you can import the entire reuters corpus, without having to parse it all, simply: